Darcy Kuemper: Washington Capitals (2022–2024)

 On July 13, 2022, Kuemper was signed as a free agent to a five-year, $26.25 million contract with the Washington Capitals.

 On October 29, 2022, Kuemper recorded his first shutout with the Capitals in a 3–0 win against the Nashville Predators.

 Return to Los Angeles (2024–present)

 Following his second season in Washington, Kuemper was traded back to the Los Angeles Kings on June 19, 2024, in exchange for Pierre-Luc Dubois.
 In the 2024–25 season, he appeared in 50 games, recording a 31–11–7 record and finishing second in the league in goals against average (2.02) and third in save percentage (.922).
 The Kings allowed the second-fewest goals of any team, and Kuemper was for the first time named a finalist for the Vezina Trophy.

 International play

 On April 12, 2018, Kuemper was named to Canada national team to compete at the 2018 World Championship.
 He played seven games with a .867 save percentage, while Canada finished fourth.
 Kuemper later joined Canada for the 2021 World Championship.
 He recorded a .916 save percentage in eight games, helping Canada win the gold medal.

+On December 31, 2025, he was named to Team Canada's roster to compete at the 2026 Winter Olympics in Milan, Italy.